Failed Sterilisation & Contraception Claims

 How JMW Can Help

 Whatever the nature of your situation, our experienced and sympathetic medical negligence solicitors will be happy to discuss your contraceptive failure claim on a confidential basis and make initial recommendations.
-We have helped many clients who have suffered as a result of negligence to claim the compensation to which they were entitled.
+We have helped many clients who have suffered as a result of negligence to claim compensation.

-We can assist in claims for compensation for issues stemming from unwanted or unintended pregnancy, and its physical and emotional aftereffects.
-This includes cases in which children have developed a disability, giving rise to additional medical needs.
+We are specialists in claims for compensation for issues stemming from unwanted or unintended pregnancy, together with the consequential physical and emotional effects.
+This includes cases in which children have developed a disability, giving rise to additional care, support and medical needs.

-We have the experience necessary to ensure your claim has every chance of success, and will always approach such cases in a professional, sympathetic and understanding manner.
-We feel that a close, supportive relationship with our clients is important in helping us to achieve a successful outcome.
+We have a strong track record of success and the experience necessary to give a medical negligence claim the best chance of a successful outcome.
+JMW's medical negligence lawyers always approach such cases in a professional, sympathetic and understanding manner.
+We feel that a close, supportive relationship with you is vital in order to achieve a successful outcome for your individual case.

 Headed by leading solicitor Eddie Jones, JMW's clinical negligence team is widely known for securing the best possible outcome for our clients.
 The team is respected throughout the UK and includes members of the Law Society's specialist panel of clinical negligence solicitors, as well as the Action against Medical Accidents (AvMA) solicitors panel.

-JMW can help you to build a strong case to improve your chances of getting the compensation you deserve.
-Our specialist solicitors will discuss the full details of your case, before gathering evidence of clinical negligence by consulting medical reports and speaking to independent experts.
+JMW can help you build a strong case to maximise the chance of getting the compensation you deserve.
+Our specialist solicitors will discuss the full details of your case, before instructing medical experts to gather the evidence needed to pursue a successful claim.

-We can handle claims on a no win, no fee basis, meaning you will not owe any legal fees unless the case is successful and compensation has been awarded.
-We will also work to obtain interim payments where possible to help pay for any immediate care requirements, and aim to settle the claim at the earliest opportunity to help your family move on.
+We can handle claims on a no win, no fee basis, meaning you will not pay any legal fees unless the case is successful and compensation has been awarded.
+We will also work to obtain interim payments where possible to help pay for any immediate care requirements or to assist with any rehabilitation that may be required.
+We pursue cases expeditiously in order to obtain a settlement at the earliest opportunity once the case has been quantified, so that you and your family can obtain some closure.

 What Kinds of Contraceptive Procedures Can I Make a Claim For?

 There are various forms of contraception, including condoms and the contraceptive pill, but the main types that require surgical treatment include female sterilisation and vasectomies.
-Each carries a certain degree of risk, and the dangers are greatly amplified when medical professionals act in a negligent way.
+Each procedure will carry a certain degree of risk, but we will investigate whether any failed procedure or injury that has occurred has arisen from any lack of care or negligence.

 Here are some of the most common contraceptive methods for which you might be able to make a claim:

-• Female sterilisation (tubal ligation) - this is a form of surgery that involves the fallopian tubes, which connect the ovaries to the womb, being sealed or blocked, removing the possibility of the eggs being fertilised.
-However, medical errors can result in the procedure not being performed correctly - for example, through improper fastening of clips to the fallopian tubes.
+• Female sterilisation (tubal ligation) - female sterilisation surgery involves the fallopian tubes, which connect the ovaries to the womb, being sealed or blocked, removing the possibility of the eggs being fertilised.
+Medical errors can result in the procedure not being performed correctly - for example, through improper fastening of clips to the fallopian tubes.

 • Male sterilisation (vasectomy) - a vasectomy involves the tubes that transport a man's sperm from the testicles to the penis being cut and sealed, meaning the semen will no longer contain any sperm.
 Mistakes can be made during this procedure - for example, when an incorrect structure, such as a ligament, is cut instead of the intended tube - that will render the vasectomy ineffective.